AlphaAtlas/VapourSynth-Super-Resolution-Helper/README.md

 Scripts that automate the installation of VapourSynth and a bunch of ESRGAN/MXnet super resolution stuff.
 Because it's a pain to install by hand, and you can upscale with a GUI!

+High quality video upscaling is the main use case, but images/textures are supported as well.

 ONLY supports Windows.
 Works best with Nvidia GPUs.

 **[Check out the wiki!](https://github.com/AlphaAtlas/VapourSynth-Super-Resolution-Helper/wiki)**